pkrumins/node-png/readme.txt

 Same asynchronously:

     dynamic_png.encode(function (png, dims) {
-        // png is the PNG image
+        // png is the PNG image (in a node.js Buffer)
         // dims are its dimensions
     });